VIVIANKERUBO/MixUp/README.md

 You should first consider changing the following [line](https://github.com/VIVIANKERUBO/MixUp/blob/main/main.py#L218).
 This is the root file of everything (data and results) let's call it root_dir.

 After that you should create a folder called archives inside your root_dir, which should contain the folder UCR_TS_Archive_2015.
-The latter will contain a folder for each dataset called dataset_name, which can be downloaded from this website.
+The latter will contain a folder for each dataset called dataset_name, which can be downloaded from this [website](https://www.cs.ucr.edu/~eamonn/time_series_data/).

-The names of the datasets are present here.
-You can comment this line to run the experiments on all datasets.